russell-n/thetuna/tuna/documentation/user/case_studies/simulated_annealing_exhaustive_dataset.rst

 .. figure:: figures/bad_neighborhood.svg

-.. <<name='maximum_neighborhood', echo=False>>=
-.. print z_data[5:10, 49:54]
-..

-I'm using index slicing so the arrays are arranged backwards and upside down -- the values in the fifties are to the right of the center when looking at the plots but listed to the left of center in the arrays.
+I'm using index slicing so the arrays are arranged backwards and upside down -- the values on the right of the neighborhood diagram are on the top in the contour and scatter plots.

 The arrows represent a path that a hill climber using a local search might take.
 The three blue circles are local optima that prevent their neighbors from reaching the global optima (the blue rectangle).
 Of the sixteen nodes making up the outer ring, eleven fail to reach the global optima and 5 are able to find it.
 All five approach the global optima from the top right.
 I'm assuming that the nodes in the outer ring are themselves all reachable but that might not be the case if the entire grid was used.

-.. <<name='minimum_neighborhood', echo=False>>=
-.. print z_data[22:28, 57:64]
-..

 .. figure:: figures/worst_neighborhood.svg